Dual curvature measures for log-concave functions: Introduction

 It is important to note that the measure $\ac(f;\cdot)$ might not be absolutely continuous.
 Thus, the Minkowski problem \eqref{eq 96} does not always reduce to \eqref{eq 99} in the general setting.

-The case $q=n$ is the Minkowski problem for moment measures within the class of essentially continuous functions was fully solved in Cordero-Erausquin and Klartag \cite{MR3341966}.
-The highly nontrivial $\L_p$ extension of Cordero-Erausquin and Klartag's result can be found in the recent papers by Fang-Xing-Ye \cite{MR4375791} for $p>1$ and Rotem \cite{https://doi.org/10.48550/arxiv.2006.16933} for $0<p<1$.
+When $q=n$, the functional dual Minkowski problem becomes the Minkowski problem for moment measures.
+See Cordero-Erausquin and Klartag \cite{MR3341966} where it is completely solved within the class of essentially continuous functions.
+The highly nontrivial $L_p$ extension of Cordero-Erausquin and Klartag's result can be found in the recent papers by Fang-Xing-Ye \cite{MR4375791} for $p>1$ and Rotem \cite{https://doi.org/10.48550/arxiv.2006.16933} for $0<p<1$.

-As have pointed out earlier, a key difference between the case $q=n$ and $q\neq n$ is that in the latter case, \eqref{eq 96} is not invariant under translation of $f$ (with respect to its domain).
+As pointed out earlier, a key difference between the case $q=n$ and $q\neq n$ is that in the latter case, \eqref{eq 96} is not invariant under translations of $f$ (with respect to its domain).
 We point out that translation-invariance played a central role in \cite{MR3341966}.

-In the current work, we solve \eqref{eq 96} in the origin-symmetric case. \begin{theorem} Let $q>0$ and $\mu$ be a non-zero even finite Borel measure on $\rn$.
-Suppose $\mu$ is not entirely concentrated in any proper subspaces and $\int_\rn |x|d\mu(x)<\infty$.
+In the current work, we provide a sufficient condition for the existence of solutions to \eqref{eq 96} in the origin-symmetric case. \begin{theorem} Let $q>0$ and $\mu$ be a non-zero even finite Borel measure on $\rn$.
+Suppose $\mu$ is not concentrated in any proper subspaces and $\int_\rn |x|d\mu(x)<\infty$.
 There exists an even $f_0\in \Lc(\rn)$ with nonzero finite $\L^1$ norm such that

 \end{theorem}